10 Downing Street: Cabinet Room

 In Kent's design for the enlarged Number 10, the Cabinet Room was a simple rectangular space with enormous windows.
 As part of the renovations begun in 1783, it was extended, giving the space its modern appearance.
 Probably not completed until 1796, this alteration was achieved by removing the east wall and rebuilding it several feet inside the adjoining secretaries' room.
 At the entrance, a screen of two pairs of Corinthian columns was erected (to carry the extra span of the ceiling) supporting a moulded entablature that wraps around the room.
 Robert Taylor, the architect who executed this concept, was knighted on its completion.
 The resulting small space, framed by the pillars, serves as an anteroom to the larger area.
-Hendrick Danckerts' painting "The Palace of Whitehall" (shown at the beginning of this article) usually hangs in the ante-room.
+Hendrick Danckerts' painting "The Palace of Whitehall" usually hangs in the vestibule.
 It also contains two large bookcases that house the prime minister's library; Cabinet members traditionally donate to the collection on leaving office – a tradition that began with Ramsay MacDonald in 1931.

 Although Kent intended the First Lord to use this space as his study, it has rarely served that purpose; it has almost always been the Cabinet Room.
 There have been a few exceptions.
 Stanley Baldwin used the Cabinet Room as his office.
 A few prime ministers, such as Tony Blair, occasionally worked at the Cabinet Room table.
 Painted off-white with large floor to ceiling windows along one of the long walls, the room is light and airy.
 Three brass chandeliers hang from the high ceiling.
 The Cabinet table, purchased during the Gladstone era, dominates the room.
 The modern boat-shaped top, introduced by Harold Macmillan in the late 1950s, is supported by huge original oak legs.
 The table is surrounded by carved, solid mahogany chairs that also date from the Gladstone era.
 The prime minister's chair, the only one with arms, is situated midway along one side in front of the marble fireplace, facing the windows; when not in use, it is positioned at an angle for easy access.
 The only picture in the room is a copy of a portrait of Robert Walpole by Jean-Baptiste van Loo hanging over the fireplace.

 State drawing rooms

 Number 10 has three inter-linked state drawing rooms: the Pillared Drawing Room, the Terracotta Drawing Room and the White Drawing Room.
-(See the three state drawing rooms.)